distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

-# Adversarial Proposal Strategies in Asset Futarchy
+# Constructing Adversarial Asset Futarchy Proposals

 Asset futarchy is hardest to attack when traders can cheaply correct incorrect prices.
 The proposal strategies below work by weakening that correction mechanism.
 Some only help -EV proposals.
 Others also help +EV proposals, which makes them more dangerous because they can become normal behavior rather than obvious abuse.